 George Abraham is a Palestinian-American Poet, Writer, and Bioengineering PhD candidate at Harvard University.
 He is the author of the poetry collection, Birthright, forthcoming with Button Poetry in 2020, as well as the chapbooks al youm: for yesterday & her inherited traumas (the Atlas Review, 2017) and the specimen's apology (Sibling Rivalry Press, 2019).
 He is the recipient of fellowships from Kundiman, the Poetry Foundation Incubator, the Watering Hole, and Brooklyn Poets.
 He is the winner of the 2018 Cosmonauts Avenue Poetry Prize, selected by Tommy Pico, as well as the title of "Best Poet" at the 2017 College Union Poetry Slam Invitational.
-His poetry and creative nonfiction have appeared or are forthcoming in American Poetry Review, The Paris Review, Tin House, Boston Review, the Rumpus, jubilat, LitHub, Mizna, and anthologies such as Nepantla, Bettering American Poetry, and Beyond Memory: an Anthology of Arab American Creative Nonfiction.
+His poetry and creative nonfiction have appeared or are forthcoming in The American Poetry Review, The Paris Review, Tin House, The Missouri Review, West Branch, jubilat, LitHub, Mizna, and anthologies such as Nepantla, Bettering American Poetry, and Beyond Memory: an Anthology of Arab American Creative Nonfiction.
 He hopes to continue bringing awareness to Palestinian human rights and socio-economic struggles through art.

-Pre-Order BIRTHRIGHT from Button Poetry
+from Button Poetry

-Advanced Praise for BIRTHRIGHT:
+Advanced Praise for Birthright

 "George Abraham writes, “i am always translating” – from the sizzling, flaring elements of Palestinian/universal displacement, immigration struggles, gender identity, body & memory as “fragmented countries” too, he has built a bold, brilliant book.
 His poems burn with questioning, “I was not always crumbled fortress & concrete/partition,” they leap with energy.
 Here is a love too wide for containment, illuminating layers of story – family & land, political yet passionately personal.
 In a lineage of many broken hearts & heart attacks, here is a heart too brave to mutter or flail.